Frequently Asked Questions

-A Family Physician is a doctor (M.D. or D.O.) who has graduated from an accredited residency training program in Family Medicine.
-All of our Family Physicians are Board Certified (or Board Eligible pending certification) in Family Medicine by the American Board of Family Medicine.
+A Family Physician is a doctor who provides care for patients of all ages and has graduated from an accredited residency-training program in Family Medicine.
+All of our Family Physicians at Dartmouth-Hitchcock Keene (DHK) are Board Certified (or Board Eligible pending certification) by the American Board of Family Medicine.

 What is a Primary Care Physician?

 Primary Care Physicians (PCPs) are physicians trained to be the point of first contact for most non-emergent health care needs.
 PCPs form a unique bond with their patients because of the breadth and comprehensiveness of their care.
 While Pediatricians and General Internists are also Primary Care Physicians, only Family Physicians can provide primary care to family members of all ages.